NinetiesPaul/PicoWest/README.md

-picowest
+# Picowest

-A prototype/WIP of an adventure game where you have to search through for the hostages while dispatching the bad guys.
+A prototype/WIP of an adventure game.